• Skip to primary navigation

 Food and beverage manufacturers have moved their focus away from traditional offline retail channels to omnichannel, eCommerce, and smaller stores.
 By tracking retail reopening plans, it was also able to adapt its supply chain.

 As a result, the supply chain had recovered by more than 50% just a few weeks after the outbreak.
-These manufacturers were able to supply 60% of the stores that reopened during this period—three times as many as some competitors.
+These manufacturers could supply 60% of the stores that reopened during this period-three times as many as some competitors.

 Some restaurants offer semi-finished dishes for their customers who would like to stay home and cook for themselves.